 Assuming that you are the only immortal one in the planet, it's also essential to remain low profile if you are a privacy-oriented person, but one way or another someone would notice your birthdate a few hundred years later, which would be widely recognizable to the point that you would be scrutinized by government authorities - as you may be seen as a useful asset for research purposes.
 Worse, you may be treated as a lab rat and may be subject to risky or even fatal experiments.
 On the other hand, you'll be famous around the world, which may seem good but detrimental to your privacy for those who prefer living a confidential lifestyle.

-Assuming that you are the only immortal in this planet, this is another obvious consequence tied with boredom and loneliness, but seeing your loved ones die adds very much to the effect on loneliness.
-On the flip side it's possible to have your grand-grand-grand-grand-grand. . . children look up to you as an ancestor, which can add a very positive feeling.
+Assuming that you are the only immortal on this planet, another obvious consequence is tied with boredom and loneliness.
+However, seeing your loved ones die adds much more to the feeling of loneliness.
+On the flip side, it's possible to have your great-great-great-great-great, etc. grandchildren look up to you as an ancestor, which can add a very positive feeling.
 Note that this item is focusing on family members or relatives whom you consider the closest.